duereg/codetype/src/documents/posts/20131211-a-b-testing-and-random-selection.html.md

 experiment.value # Either Peter or Briar Rabbit
 ```

-In this example, the user would get either Peter or Briar, and if you ran the experiment again, you'd get another set of random values, irregardless of the user.
+In this example, the user would get either Peter or Briar.
+If you ran the experiment again you'd get another set of random values irregardless of the user.

-To use the A/B features, you need to provide laboratory with some kind of storage mechanism to store the selected options for the user.
+To use the A/B features you need to provide laboratory with some kind of storage mechanism to store the selected options for the user.
 On the client side, we usually use a thin wrapper over localStore.

 Your storage needs to implement two methods: